 IPC standards are the electronics-industry-adopted standards for design, PCB manufacturing, and electronic assembly.
 There’s an IPC standard associated with just about every PCB design, production, and assembly (see Figure 1).

 Six printed circuit board manufacturers founded the Institute for Printed Circuits (IPC) in 1957.

 In 1977, its official name was changed to the Institute for Interconnecting and Packaging Electronic Circuits due to more electronic assembly companies becoming involved with the IPC Association.
 And by 1998, because most people in the Industry either could not remember the full name and/or didn’t agree on what the word in the title meant, the association adopted IPC as the official name and the tagline: Association Connecting Electronics Industries.

 They provide fast and timely information on market and technology trends, industry advances, best practices, market research and industry reports, trade shows, technical conferences, and IPC databases.

 5. An Abbreviated Timeline of Major Events for IPC and Its Standards

 1958 was an eventful year for IPC as it published and sold more than 25,000 copies of its book, How to Design and Specify Printed Circuits.

 1964 was also an exciting year for IPC because, according to ipc.org, the first version of their IPC-A-600 standard was published.
-Known as the Acceptability of Printed Boards, the IPC-A-600 standard is still the main source of visual support for the bare board acceptability requirements contained in the IPC-6010 series, and has been revised and updated seven times since 1964.
+Known as the Acceptability of Printed Boards, the IPC-A-600 standard is still the primary source of visual support for the bare board acceptability requirements in the IPC-6010 series.
+It has been revised and updated seven times since 1964.